MonoidMusician/blog/sources/bezier_calligraphy.md

 - The pen paths need to be split at the tangents of the endpoints of the pen nib segment it is being combined with.
   <!-- TODO: explain better -->
   - This ensures that each segment either traces out the obvious thing or has a composite.
-  - Basically we want that either the tangents are disjoint or the pen nibʼs are contained in the pen pathʼs tangents.
+  - Basically we want that either the tangents are disjoint or the pen nibʼs tangents are contained in the pen pathʼs tangents.

 Then the task is to come up with the sections that form the patchwork: